This article has links to products and services we love, which we may make commission from.

 Stop by the Freeport Municipal Golf Course for a few rounds of golf.

-In Surfside Beach, dining options include Red Snapper Inn for fresh seafood and Kitty’s Purple Cow Cafe for family-friendly dining.
+At Surfside Beach, dining options include Red Snapper Inn for fresh seafood, and Scott’s beach Bar.

-The Ocean Village Hotel is located right on the sand in Surfside Beach, so you won’t have to walk far to get your feet wet.
+There are some accommodation is located right on the sand in Surfside, so you won’t have to walk far to get your feet wet.

 Rockport Beach is a just under three hours from Houston and San Antonio and just over three hours from Austin.

-It is Texas’ first Blue Wave beach making it the cleanest in the state.
+It is the state’s first Blue Wave beach making it the cleanest and one of the clear water beaches in Texas.

 Rockport has BBQ grills and picnic areas for beach meals by the sea.